 In the beginning, there was the empty set

 What would you say if I told you that in math everything is a set?
 That, whatever mathematical object you name, it can be defined using sets?
-And not sets, that contains some special ingredient somewhere deep inside - but by basically wrapping up empty sets and merging it with more wrapped empty sets in various degree of wrapping?
+And not sets that contain some special ingredient somewhere deep inside - but by basically wrapping up empty sets and merging them with more wrapped empty sets in various degrees of wrapping?

 Because that’s how things are.
 If you are curious how to do it, let us take a small walk through the foundations of the set theory!